join-monster/join-monster/docs/start-joins.md

 ## Writing the JOIN Condition

 This can be done with a `sqlJoin` property with a function.
-It will take the parent table and child table names (actually the aliases that `joinMonster` will generate) and GraphQL args as parameters respectively and return the join condition.
+It will take the parent table and child table names (actually the aliases that `joinMonster` will generate), the GraphQL args, and the context as parameters respectively and return (a Promise of) the join condition.

 ```javascript
 const User = new GraphQLObjectType({